MattColu/mattcolu.github.io/projects/Hopper.markdown

 The discrepancies between the (simulated) training world and the (real) target world are collectively called **Domain Gap**.
 In our case, both the training and testing environments are simulated, so the Domain Gap is too: it just consists of a weight difference between the two environments for one of the Hopper's body parts.
 The agent has to show good adaptability by compensating the different weight with the remaining body parts.

-The project was structured with two fixed requirements and one open for each group's implementation, each building on the same dual simulation environment.
+The project was structured with two fixed requirements and one open to each group's implementation, each building on the same dual simulation environment.

 <a name="stdin"></a>

 ### Standard Input

-Every timestep, the agent receives 11 measurements relative to its body parts (namely rotation and angular velocity of ecah joint, horizontal and vertical speed of the torso).
+Every timestep, the agent receives 11 measurements relative to its body parts (namely rotation and angular velocity of each joint, horizontal and vertical speed of the torso).
 In addition to the numerical inputs, when the agent moves forward it receives a reward, when it falls to the ground it receives a punishment (a negative reward).
-The agent can control its body parts like a robot would, that is by applying a finite torque to its hinges.
+The agent can control its body parts like a robot would: that is, by applying a finite torque to its hinges.

 This data is fed as input to a Neural Network, specifically a [Multi-Layer Perceptron](https://en.wikipedia.org/wiki/Multilayer_perceptron) (MLP), which essentially operates as a very articulate state machine, mapping inputs and actions to the respective rewards.